crasmarum/CNet/README.md

 # CNet

 CNet is a C++/CUDA framework for building and researching deep complex valued networks, as well as for optimization of complex valued functions using  gradient descent with Wirtinger derivatives.
-In the current version it should be relatively straighforward to implement CPU-only functions / layers.
+In the current version it should be relatively straighforward to implement new CPU-only functions / layers.

 # Examples